 The foliage of these plants, including peonies, lilies, hostas, and coreopsis, blacken after the freeze.
 You protect these perennials in winter by cutting back the dead foliage to just a few inches (8 cm.) above the ground.

 On the other hand, shrubby perennials don’t like hard pruning in the autumn.
 Preparing these perennials for winter includes only a light, tidying trim in fall.
 Save hard pruning until spring.
 You can, and should, forgo fall pruning for plants like heucheras, liriope, and pulmonaria.

 Mulching the Perennial Garden in Winter

 Think of winter mulch as a warm blanket you spread over your plant roots.
 Mulching is an important element of winterizing the perennial garden.

 Mulch refers to any type of material you can spread in your garden to provide protection from the cold.
-But organic materials are best since they enrich the soil as they decompose.
+Organic materials are best since they enrich the soil as they decompose.
 Mulching the perennial garden in winter both keeps in winter moisture and insulates the roots.

-Spread out a layer of 2 to 5 inches (5 to 13 cm.) of organic mulching material on the perennial garden in winter.
+Spread out a layer of 2 to 5 inches (5-13 cm.) of organic mulching material on the perennial garden in winter.
 Wait until the ground freezes lightly before applying the mulch.

 Don’t neglect irrigation in winter when the weather is dry.
 Watering at least once a month during dry winters helps the plant to get enough moisture to survive.